karpathy/llama2.c/README.md

 ./run llama2_7b.bin
 ```

 This ran 🏃 at about 4 tokens/s compiled with OpenMP on 96 threads on my CPU 💻 Linux box in the cloud.
-(On my MacBook Air M1, currently it's closer to 30 seconds per token if you just build with `make runfast`.)
+(On my MacBook Air M1, currently it's closer to 30 seconds 🕒 per token if you just build with `make runfast`.)
 Example output:

 > The purpose of this document is to highlight the state-of-the-art of CoO generation technologies, both recent developments and those in commercialuse.
 The focus is on the technologies with the highest merit to become the dominating processes of the future and therefore to be technologies of interest to S&amp;T ...
 R&amp;D. As such, CoO generation technologies developed in Russia , Japan and Europe are described in some depth.
 The document starts with an introduction to cobalt oxides as complex products and a short view on cobalt as an essential material.
 The document continues with the discussion of the available CoO generation processes with respect to energy and capital consumption as well as to environmental damage.

-base models... ¯\\_(ツ)_/¯.
+base models 🤖... ¯\\_(ツ)_/¯.
 Since we can inference the base model, it should be possible to also inference the chat 💬 model quite easily, and have a conversation 🗣️ with it.
 And if we can find a way to run 7B more efficiently, we can start adding LoRA to our training script 📝, and going wild with finetunes all within the repo!

 ## models 🤖

-For the sake of examples of smaller, from-scratch models, I trained a small model series on TinyStories.
-All of these trained in a few hours on my training setup (4X A100 40GB GPUs).
+For the sake of examples 📄 of smaller 🤏, from-scratch models 🤖, I trained a small model series on TinyStories.
+All of these trained in a few hours on my training 🎯 setup (4X A100 40GB GPUs).
 The 110M took around 24 hours.
-I am hosting them on huggingface hub [tinyllamas](https://huggingface.co/karpathy/tinyllamas), both in the original PyTorch .pt, and also in the llama2.c format .bin:
+I am hosting them on huggingface hub 🤫 [tinyllamas](https://huggingface.co/karpathy/tinyllamas), both in the original PyTorch .pt, and also in the llama2.c 🦙 format .bin:

 | model | dim | n_layers | n_heads | max context length | parameters | val loss | download
 | --- | --- | --- | --- | --- | --- | --- | --- |